minhtran241/minhtran.com/data/blog/contents/a-first-intro-to-complex-rag-retrieval-augmented-generation.md

 Knowledge graphs map relationships using natural language, which means that even non-technical users can build and modify rules and relationships to control their enterprise RAG systems.
 For example, a rule can look like: "When answering a question about leave policies, first refer to the correct office’s HR policy document, and then within the document, check the section on holidays."

 ![Knowledge Graphs](/blog/images/a-first-intro-to-complex-rag-retrieval-augmented-generation/rag-4.webp)
-<ficaption>An example of a knowledge graph.
-Source: <https://www.researchgate.net/figure/Control-interfaces-for-Knowledge-graph-and-Hierarchy-More-details-in-Sarrafzadeh-et-al_fig4_318764253></figcaption>
+<figcaption>An example of a knowledge graph.
+Source: https://www.researchgate.net/figure/Control-interfaces-for-Knowledge-graph-and-Hierarchy-More-details-in-Sarrafzadeh-et-al_fig4_318764253</figcaption>

 ### Query Augmentation